hukevinxiaochen/portfolio-kb/README.markdown

   - [x] deploy the site with a one-liner `git push`
     - [x] expect a webhook to run automatically when a new release or push to main occurs
+- [ ] Use a WYSIWYG Editor to modify all aspects of this blog.
+  - [ ] Spec out the editing flow UI and write tests for the full stack.

 ### Reader Experience

-- [x] See name of author
-- Click on name of author -> Search input -> Click icon -> Name of author
 - [x] See Online contact options
   - Github
   - LinkedIn
   - Orcid
   - Twitter
   - Contact Form
+- [ ] See the projects (and details) that the Author has been working on.
+  - [ ] Design the project view.
+  - [ ] Prepare JSON with the relevant project details.
+  - [ ] Persist project details in a database.
+  - [ ] Pull project data into React components and render it all as part of the server-side build process.
+- [ ] Dive deeper into each project by clicking on links associated with each project.
+Examples include: deploy links, repo links, blog post links, people profile links, other project links, note links, tags.
+- [ ] See most recent content uploaded or updated.
+Should include date written, updated, and excerpt (150 characters).
+- [ ] Click to navigate to a page with an individual blog post.
+  - Each content type should be shareable with copy to clipboard for link, tweet, linkedin post, etc.
+- [ ] Expect consistent branding.
+  - [ ] Expect a successful response to requests for a `favicon.ico`.
+  - [x] See name of author
+- [ ] Expect to be able to search for various content of interest.
+Click on name of author -> Search input -> Click icon -> Name of author
+  - [ ] Design search bar
+  - [ ] Render search bar
+  - [ ] Animate transition to displaying search bar
+  - [ ] Encapsulate toggling logic in React component
 - onScroll -- show an up-down arrow to facilitate rapid paging only for rapid paging
   - engage rapid paging when tap-and-hold-and-move up and down occurs